elementary theory of income determination

 The members of the households use their incomes to purchase goods and services produced by the firms.
 This pattern of consumption expenditure made by households constitutes income for firms.

-This process leads to the formation of an income flow.
-The firms again use the income to purchase the productive service of households.
 Income, therefore, continues to flow in a circular flow of income.
 While income flows in one direction, goods as in Fig. 49.1, and services produced by the firms and the productive services of households flow in the other direction.

 FACTORS AFFECTING CIRCULAR FLOW OF INCOME

 Savings: This constitutes part of income which is not consumed immediately.
-They have the tendency to reduce the expenditure of the households and firms
+They have the tendency to reduce the expenditure of households and firms

 • Injection: Injection to fund into the circle is an increase in the incomes of (2) households and firms beside their normal processes of selling productive resources and manufactured goods.